trevorstedman/QRMote/README.md

 ```

 Create a "server" HTML page with a <div> on it named 'my_qrmote_div', and the following javascript (replace websockethost with the hostname
 of your websocket server).
-Put qrmote.js in the same directory (or put it in a known place and modify the script tag appropriately).
+Put qrmote.js in the same directory (or put it in a known place and modify the script tag src path appropriately).

 ```html
 <script src="qrmote.js"></script>